simgislab/m-d.me/notes/roerich-trails-to-asia-en/index.md

 **158 TRAILS TO INMOST ASIA**

-of a lotus flower which supports the book and sword --- symbols of Manjushri, the Prince of Knowledge.
+of a lotus flower which supports the book and sword --- symbols of Mañjushri, the Prince of Knowledge.
 In some ancient paintings, the King is seen attired in a breastplate armor, and wears the pointed helmet.
 In more modern images, he is seen attired in flowing robes ornamented with rich golden design.
 At the foot of his throne sit his parents designated under the name of Rig-den Jye-po ’i yab-yum, or, sometimes, instead of them Rig-den pema karpo, the first expounder of Kalacakra doctrine in India, and the Bodhisattva Padmapani.

-In the lower corner we sometimes see represented Atisha Shrijnana, the introducer of Kalacakra into Tibet.
+In the lower corner we sometimes see represented Atisha Shrijñana, the introducer of Kalacakra into Tibet.

 On some paintings beneath the throne of the King of Shambhala is depicted the coming war of Shambhala against the Lalo’i jye-po, the King of the Evil Ones.
 In it we see the King of Shambhala mounted on a raven black charger defeating the King of the La-los.
 The details are interesting for they show us all the accouterment of ancient Tibetan warriors --- breastplate armor, helmets with small flags, heavy swords, matchlocks, bow and arrows, and even bamboo guns placed on strange carriages.